fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12a.md

 $ docker cp ./index.js hello-node:/usr/src/app/index.js
 ```

 And now we can run _node /usr/src/app/index.js_ in the container.
+We can commit this as another new image, but there is an even better solution.
+The next page will be all about building your images like a pro.

 </div>